The best way to MOT & service your car.

 A. The MOT test checks that your vehicle meets road safety and environmental standards.
 You must get an MOT for your vehicle by either:

 A. An MOT lasts for a year.
 The date it runs out is printed on the last pass certificate.
-You can get an MOT up to a month (minus a day) before it runs out and keep the same renewal date.
+You can get an MOT for up to a month (minus a day) before it runs out and retain the same renewal date.

 A. You can't drive your vehicle on the road if the MOT has run out.
 You can be prosecuted if caught.

 - To or from somewhere to be repaired

 - To a pre-arranged MOT test

 Q. How does an MOT work?

 A. During the MOT, important parts on your vehicle will be checked to make sure they meet the legal standards.
 You can watch the test from a viewing area but you're not allowed to interrupt the tester.
 The test does not cover the condition of the engine, clutch or gearbox.
 For more information on which parts of your vehicle are tested, visit gov.uk/topic/mot/manuals

 A. Your vehicle can either pass or fail the MOT.
 If it fails, you'll get a list of things that need to be fixed.